-4) Crowdsources Solutions
+4) Crowdsource Solutions

 The more that teams, individuals, and locations are talking to each other and sharing information, the more shared knowledge the company has, which makes it better poised to solve problems.

-- Creating cross-functional teams to generate ideas.
+- Create cross-functional teams to generate ideas.

-6) Improves the Customer Experience
+6) Improve the Customer Experience

 Enabling bottom-up communication gives a voice to a valuable segment of your staff—frontline workers.
 They are your brand ambassadors, and the team with the most interaction with your customers.